mazeyqian/mazey/README.md

 <script type="text/javascript" src="//i.mazey.net/mazey/lib/mazey.min.js"></script>
 ```

 Of course, you can also download this file and serve it yourself.
+The file locates at the `lib/mazey.min.js`.

 ## Usage